Terrence C. Carson: Voice acting

 In addition to his on-screen roles, Carson has an extensive voice acting portfolio.
-His most prominent voice role is that of Kratos in the God of War video game series, a character he portrayed from 2005 until 2013, providing both voice and motion capture performances.
-His first voicing of Kratos was for the original God of War for the PlayStation 2 and his final voicing of the character was in God of War: Ascension for the PlayStation 3, in which he also did the motion capture.
-Christopher Judge began to voice Kratos in God of War for the PlayStation 4 in 2018.
-Carson also provided Kratos's voice where Kratos was a downloadable character in Everybody's Golf 5 and a guest character in Soulcalibur: Broken Destiny, Mortal Kombat (PlayStation 3 and PlayStation Vita versions, 2011 and 2012, respectively) and PlayStation All-Stars Battle Royale.
+His most prominent voice role is that of Kratos in the God of War video game series, a character he originally portrayed from 2005 until 2013.
+His first voicing of Kratos was for the original God of War for the PlayStation 2 and continued the role until God of War: Ascension for the PlayStation 3, in which he also did the motion capture.
+Christopher Judge took over the role in God of War for the PlayStation 4 in 2018 and its 2022 sequel God of War Ragnarök.
+Carson also provided Kratos's voice where Kratos was a downloadable character in Everybody's Golf 5 and a guest character in Soulcalibur: Broken Destiny, the PlayStation 3 and PlayStation Vita versions of Mortal Kombat, and PlayStation All-Stars Battle Royale.
+Carson returned as Kratos in the God of War series for the 2026 title, God of War Sons of Sparta, and will reprise the role again for the upcoming God of War Trilogy Remake.

 Carson voiced Mace Windu in the 2003 animated series Star Wars: Clone Wars; he reprised his role as Mace Windu in the 2008 Star Wars: The Clone Wars series.
 He has provided the male voice of Guillo in the GameCube RPG Baten Kaitos Origins and is the voice of Touchstone in the PlayStation Portable shooter Syphon Filter: Dark Mirror.
 Carson provided the voices of Samuel and Mr. Carson in the PBS Kids animated series Clifford the Big Red Dog.